FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-Starting from user information, it is possible to navigate to other resources (nodes).
+Starting from the user information, it is possible to navigate to other resources (nodes).
-For example, the following query will list all uploads of the currently logged in user.
+For example, the following query will list all uploads of the currently logged in user:

 ```json hl_lines="4"
 {